Although most franchises consistently invest in public relations on the consumer side, franchise development stories are often left untold.

 Metrics for Success

 - The quantity and quality of earned media placements.
-Earned media is harder to get than ever, so be sure to leverage placements by sharing on your blog, email drip campaign and social pages.
+Earned media is harder to get than ever, so be sure to leverage those precious placements by sharing on your blog, email drip campaign and social pages.

 - Referral traffic to your website from media placements.
 When users visit your site after reading an article about you, PR is working.